 Now that I am old enough to be aware of the probable of effects of external forces, I had to re-analyze my preferences in men.
 I once spoke to a gentlemen that I met through Facebook.
 He and I hit it off quiet well and in no time, he and I exchanged numbers.
 One thing led to another and I could definitely see a potential relationship brewing.
 But of course, he and I were in different states and meeting each other for the first time would take some planning.
 During the normal course of conversation, I casually asked him how tall he was-he answered 5’2.

 Immediately, the level of his attractiveness went down hill.
 There is something that turned me off about his height.
 Which of course didn’t make any sense, especially because he was still the same person that I fell for during our on going communications via Facebook chats and private phone calls.
-But nonetheless, I that the wasn’t “manly” enough for me, especially being that I would be the one who would tower him.
+But nonetheless, that height wasn’t “manly” enough for me, especially being that I would be the one who would tower him.
 Not by much, (I’m 5’5), but still, looking “down” at my man was never something that I would envision for myself.

 There is also the matter of future children that I have to consider, if we were to have a baby girl, height wouldn’t really matter as much, but I wouldn’t want my baby boy to take after his father in height.
 That wouldn’t be fair to him-at least in my opinion.
 Even with all this overthinking, I do realize that I am putting myself at risk at loosing out on a really great guy that has everything I want in a partner, but I’d easily dismiss him because of his height, something that he cannot control.
 I get it it, and I’m sure it’s already happened-a few times… but I’ve made my peace with that.